WeeJeWel/emile.nl/posts/2-everyone-sees-different-colors/index.md

 Have you ever noticed that the way people like certain color combinations seem pretty random?
 For the same sort of image, you might like red and cyan together, whereas I might prefer the combination yellow and blue.

-So from experience as a visual designer and obsessed observer of human behavior, I haven't found any color combination that everyone, or at least most people, seems to like.
+So from experience as a visual designer and obsessed observer of human behavior, I haven't found any color combination that everyone, or at least most people, seem to like.
 Except for one: rainbows.
 Everyone loves rainbows!

 ## The science behind colors